 Side Effects of Stopping Breastfeeding on Mother and Baby

-Are There Any Side Effects of Stopping Breastfeeding?
+Side Effects of Stopping Breastfeeding on Mother

 1. Mastitis and Clogged Ducts

 A plugged duct can cause extreme tenderness in the breast that is fairly localised.
 If it remains untreated, it can cause mastitis, a breast infection that causes severe pain, fever, and redness.
 The breast becomes tender and warm to the touch.
-Mastitis can be treated by using warming pads, expressing the milk, and a dose of antibiotics.
+Mastitis can be treated by using warming pads, expressing the milk, and a dose of antibiotics (1).

 2. Fullness of the Breasts